-The SAFER-LC project capitalizes on various research approaches and methodologies, multidisciplinary solutions of safety enhancement techniques, moreover, a set of distinct ICT technologies.
-They are the intelligent video processing and object recognition systems for detecting various hazardous events which happen in LCs and in their immediate vicinity, the advanced vehicle and infrastructure communication solutions for accessing traffic partners on road and rail in order to share information between one another and interact them in real-time, just to mention a few of the heterogeneous methods and approaches.
-The distinct technology elements then must be integrated in a comprehensive set of interoperable solutions in an attempt to make LC passing manoeuvres for people, road vehicles and trains safe as much as possible.
+The SAFER-LC project capitalizes on various research approaches and methodologies.
+Multidisciplinary solutions of safety enhancement techniques, a set of distinct ICT technologies are applied to the LC context to achieve the project goals.
+They are the intelligent video processing and object recognition systems for detecting various hazardous events which happen in LCs and in their immediate vicinity, the advanced vehicle and infrastructure communication solutions for accessing traffic partners on road and rail in order to share information between one another and interact them in real-time, moreover, the application of various human decision centric low-cost measures characterize the heterogeneous methods and approaches.